rhel-labs/instruqt/imagebuilder-cli/03-build-image/assignment.md

 Use the `composer-cli` command to start a compose based on the node-app-server blueprint.
 For this lab, you will use the output format of __qcow2__.
-However, you could build any of the following types of images:
+However, you could build many different types of images including:

 | Output type      |  Details                |
 |------------------|:-----------------------:|